a1exevs/lipsync-timing-checker/README.md

 ### `yarn test`
 Sequentially executes unit tests, snapshot tests, integration tests, e2e tests.

+### `yarn storybook`
+Runs Storybook in development mode on port 6006.

+### `yarn build-storybook`
+Builds a static version of Storybook for deployment.

+### `yarn chromatic`
+Runs Chromatic to check for visual changes in components and exits with a code 0 even if changes are detected.

 ### `yarn docs`
 Generates comprehensive documentation using TypeDoc.